The Official Report is a written record of public meetings of the Parliament and committees.

 Stuart McMillan

-Good morning and welcome to the second meeting in session 6 of the Delegated Powers and Law Reform Committee.
-I hope that all members were able to get a break over the summer.
-Before we move to the first item on the agenda, I remind everyone present to switch mobile phones to silent mode.
+Welcome to the Delegated Powers and Law Reform Committee鈥檚 11th meeting in session 6.
+Before we move to the first item on the agenda, I remind everyone present to switch their mobile phones to silent.

-Agenda item 1 is a decision on whether to take item 6 in private.
-Is the committee content to do that?
+The first item of business is to decide whether to take items 4 and 5 in private.
+Is the committee content to take those items in private?

 Members indicated agreement.